Comprehensive Guide to PostgreSQL CASE Statement

 Suppose you have a CASE statement that isn’t behaving as expected in a payroll calculation script.
 You can debug it by:

-1. Temporarily changing the query to select the CASE conditions and results alongside the employee data to visually verify which branches are being taken.
+CASEconditions and results alongside the employee data to visually verify which branches are being taken. - Simplifying the

-2. Simplifying the CASE statement to test each branch individually.
+CASEstatement to test each branch individually. - Adding explicit

 By carefully constructing and testing CASE statements, and being aware of common pitfalls, you can effectively leverage this powerful feature in PostgreSQL without incurring unexpected behaviors or performance issues.